DJ3010/Optimzing-Portfolio-Construction-with-ESG/README.md

 **Key Observations**:
 - Volatility is almost constant for all strategies.
-- Pre covid, all strategies underperform the index and a sudden boom is observed post covid
+- Pre covid, all strategies underperform the index and a sudden boom is observed post covid.
 - The Semi ESG Bottom strategy experiences the maximum boom and outperforms all others.
-- The Semi ESG Top strategy has the lowest ESG Risk score (A grade)
+- The Semi ESG Top strategy has the lowest ESG Risk score (A grade).
-- The Semi ESG Bottom strategy has the highest ESG Risk score (C grade)
+- The Semi ESG Bottom strategy has the highest ESG Risk score (C grade).
-- ESG Risk score is very volatile for all the strategies
+- ESG Risk score is very volatile for all the strategies.

 ### Index Tracking Markowitz Optimization